 Here’s one for the ladies.
 Huk took all the benefits of its excellent men’s ankle boots and made them in women’s sizes and styles.
 They’re great boat boots, and they’re also a comfortable, stylish option for rainy days.
 If your tastes are more masculine, take a look at the top-selling Men’s Rogue Wave.

-Sperry Top-Siders used to be the only choice for a capable slip-on deck shoe, but a number of makers have stepped up with designs that meld the functionality of a deck shoe with the comfort and looks of an athletic shoe.
-These are fishing shoes with the heart of a comfortable
+A number of makers have stepped up with designs that meld the functionality of a deck shoe with the comfort and looks of an athletic shoe.
+These are fishing shoes with the heart of a comfortable sneaker.

-These boat sneakers are versatile, as they provide excellent footing, balance and support on the boat or on a hiking trail.
-They’re light and comfortable like a running shoe, and with stain and water repellent properties as well as drains to let water out, these fishing shoes are a good option when you’re likely to get wet, bloody and slimy
+They are versatile, as they provide excellent footing, balance and support on the boat or on a hiking trail.
+They’re light and comfortable like a running shoe, and with stain and water repellent properties as well as drains to let water out, these fishing shoes are a good option when you’re likely to get wet, bloody and slimy.

 Columbia Men’s Castback TC PFG